Dead on Target (film): Home media

-Dead On Target was released by Fox as part of the "Ultimate Flint Collection" DVD set on November 7, 2006.
+Dead on Target was released by Fox as part of the "Ultimate Flint Collection" DVD set on November 7, 2006.

 Reception

-In Crime and Spy Jazz on Screen, Derrick Bang finds Danton's performance "unpersuasive".
+In Crime and Spy Jazz on Screen, Derrick Bang calls the film "genuinely dreadful" and Danton's performance "unpersuasive".
 Most commentators find the film disappointing compared to Coburn's Flint, one review explaining that the original title was not referring to Our Man Flint being because the two had so little in common.